hstern2/amsr/README.md

 ### Large rings
-Rings with seven or more members are denoted by a sequence of digits `3,4,5,` or `6` which are added to give the size of the ring.
+Rings with seven or more members are denoted by a sequence of digits `3,4,5,6` which are added to give the size of the ring.
 If any characters appear between digits, multiple rings are formed rather than a single large ring.
 Whitespace may be used if this is desired (without adding any additional atoms).